misfit4/MERN_Project_SQL/readme.md

 3.)cCreate database from main.py

 *insert screenshot of successful creation of database.

+4.)
+Create coupe table for DB:
+*insert screenshot of creation of table.

+5.)
+Create SUV table for DB:
+*insert screenshot of creation of table.